nanoframework/nanoframework.github.io/content/faq/working-with-esp32-targets.md

 ## Can I debug nanoCLR code on ESP32 using Visual Studio without any special hardware

 Yes you can!
-Follow the old-school steps described [here](../building/build-esp32.md#debugging-nanoclr-without-special-hardware).
+Follow the old-school steps described in the [debugging without special hardware section](../building/build-esp32.md#debugging-nanoclr-without-special-hardware).

 ## How do I decode a _Guru Meditation Error_ output?